highlight/highlight/blog-content/lw4-d2-query-builder.md

 ## Parsing Biggish Data

-It's not Bit Data™ by any means, but Highlight generates a figurative avalanche of observability data every single day.
+It's not Big Data™ by any means, but Highlight generates a figurative avalanche of observability data every single day.

 We recently added Traces to our portfolio, multiplying our database rows yet again.